What is PPC and how does it work?

 Continuing on your website front, it’s also a good idea to have some kind of analytics tracking as well.
 This can then show you which advertising avenues are working well for you, and which aren’t.
 Don’t forget this will mean you categorically need a cookie policy, if you don’t already have one!

 Finally, consider adding an extra page to your site – one which your adverts link directly to, and is only accessible from that link.
 This, paired with some analytical tools, is a great way to be able to see how well your campaigns are working with you.
-As the page can only be viewed if an advert has been clicked!
+Because the page can only be viewed if an advert has been clicked!
+This is called a landing page, and we’ve got a blog on that 😉

 Summary